rpharshavarthan/react-classified-ads/README.md

 # react-classified-ads
-Peace da is a mern stack classified ads web application for college students to sell and buy used products within college campus.
+peace da is a mern stack classified ads web application for college students to sell and buy used products within college campus.
-## --/ built with
+## built with

 <div>
   <div>